ksmai/blog/_posts/2020-11-14-better-error-handling-with-monads.md

 {% endhighlight %}

 What a hassle!
-In addition to the nested `Either`s, we also need to add lots of ugly type casting as typescript doesn't know that only `Right<E, A>` would run the map function.
+In addition to the nested `Either`s, we also need to add lots of ugly type assertions as typescript doesn't know that only `Right<E, A>` would run the map function.
 We can do better.

 ## Monad to the rescue